ranbot-ai/x-scraper/README.md

-# twitter-scraper
+# x-scraper
-A NodeJS script that scrapes data from Twitter profiles.
+A NodeJS script that scrapes data from X profiles.